wchorski/react-signage/README.md

 ## Feature Wishlist 🌠
 0. ---> load all images into browser first.
 Not one at a time per click
+0. figure out how to get React Component to update without refreshing the whole page
 0. integrated file manager. password protected. ✅
 1. support files -> .mp4, .gif, .png, .jpg, .mp3
 2. Create & edit html slides with a web GUI.
 Create Title & Text with choice of background.